projectriff/projectriff.io/_posts/2018-04-06-announcing-riff-0-0-6.md

 We recommend [installing](/docs/) riff v0.0.6 on a fresh Kubernetes cluster.
 The latest Helm chart has an option to deploy riff together with Kafka.
 If you played with previous riff releases, remember to install the [latest riff CLI](https://github.com/projectriff/riff/releases) as well.

-## api Version change
+## api version change
-If you have existing functions and topics, and prefer not to regenerate the yaml for these using the latest CLI, you will need to set the `apiVersion` in the yaml to `projectriff.io/v1alpha1`.
+If you have existing functions and topics, and prefer not to regenerate the yaml for these using the latest CLI, you will need to change the `apiVersion` in the yaml to `projectriff.io/v1alpha1`.
 E.g.

 ```yaml
 ---